Taylor-Chu/B31XS_project/README.md

 Datasets can be downloaded from instructions in https://github.com/burke86/astro_rcnn/

-New models can be trained by running `train.py`, initial weights and trained models can be downloaded from https://www.dropbox.com/home/B31XS_project
+New models can be trained by running `train.py`, initial weights and trained models can be downloaded from https://www.dropbox.com/home/B31XS_project.
+Models can be tested by running `test.py`.